liviaj29/JOG-Maths/README.md

 ```

 ## `isPrime`
 Accepts an integer and returns a Boolean value based on whether it is a Prime number or not.
-Prime numbers are numbers that only have themselves and 1 as factors.
+Prime numbers are numbers that only have two distinct factors.
 ```javascript
 Maths.isPrime(13) === true